Back

 Target lengthAbout 120 to 140 words at a natural pace

-Four rubric dimensions decide the score: Content/Coherence, Vocabulary, Listenability, and Task Fulfillment, as set out in the official CELPIP test materials.
-Task 6 leans heavily on Content/Coherence and Task Fulfillment more than the picture tasks.
-The examiner is listening to whether you'd actually be persuasive to the person on the other end.
+Four rubric dimensions decide the score: Content/Coherence, Vocabulary, Listenability, and Task Fulfilment, as set out in the official CELPIP test materials.
+Task 6 leans heavier on Content/Coherence and Task Fulfilment than the picture tasks.
+The examiner is listening for whether you'd actually be persuasive to the person on the other end.

 Sample Prompt With a CLB 9 Model Answer